DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSortable/1 Configuration/onDragStart.md

 Allows you to cancel the gesture.

 ##### field(e.component): {WidgetName}
-The widget that raised the event.
+The UI component that raised the event.

 ##### field(e.element): dxElement
-#include common-ref-elementparam with { element: "widget" }
+#include common-ref-elementparam with { element: "UI component" }

 ##### field(e.event): event
 #include common-ref-eventparam

 ##### field(e.fromData): any
-Custom [data](/api-reference/10%20UI%20Widgets/DraggableBase/1%20Configuration/data.md '{basewidgetpath}/Configuration/#data') associated with the source widget.
+Custom [data](/api-reference/10%20UI%20Widgets/DraggableBase/1%20Configuration/data.md '{basewidgetpath}/Configuration/#data') associated with the source UI component.

 ##### field(e.fromIndex): Number
 The item's original position.
-If the item is dragged from another widget, the value is **-1**.
+If the item is dragged from another UI component, the value is **-1**.

 ##### field(e.itemData): any
 The dragged item's data.